If you haven’t seen it yet, here is the GitHub announcement about the GitHub Actions update:

 You can also use Actions from the GitHub Actions Marketplace to create automation and workflows to perform virtually any action based on various triggers.

-In the rest of this blog post, we’ll explain how GitKraken and Glo Boards are supporting GitHub Actions.
+In the rest of this blog post, we’ll explain how the GitKraken Git GUI and GitKraken Boards are supporting GitHub Actions.

 Create and Manage GitHub Action Workflows